 Buyers Guide and Investment Advice

 After a slow start to life an MLB player, Lindor soon established himself as one of the best shortstops in the league.
 At the age of 27, he still has a while left at the top, but it doesn’t seem like Cleveland will have enough money to satisfy his wage demands.

 Persistent rumors surrounding his future have rumbled since the off-season, while his current contract ends in 2021.
 The Yankees are seen as a possible destination for Lindor, while his current side will probably choose to cash in via trade if they can’t stump up the money to secure his services in later years.

 Why is any of this important in terms of his rookie cards?
 A move to a more successful side would likely add more accolades, while he’ll have a greater chance of going far in the playoffs.
-A World Series win is going to be difficult for an Indians team which has bowed out in the first round for the past two years, so much depends on where he spends the next few seasons.
+A World Series win is going to be difficult for an Indians team that has bowed out in the first round for the past two years, so much depends on where he spends the next few seasons.